 Children must have their reading book and diary in school every day.
 It is important to read with your child as often as possible in order for them to practice their phonics skills.
 Please record in your child's diary each time they read.
 Children also have a login for Reading Eggs which they can access in school and at home to further practise their phonic and reading skills.

 In Maths, we are focusing Place Value to 20.
 Children must be able to count forwards and backwards to/from 20 from any number, count one more and one less than a given number, compare numbers and partition numbers using tens and ones.
 We use lots of practical equipment to help us with our understanding of numbers to 20, such as part-whole models, tens frames, bar models.
 Take a look!

 Children must also be secure in knowing their number facts to and within 10 and be able to recall these rapidly.
 Children have access to iPads in class where they play 'Hit the Button' which helps with their rapid recall.
 This can be played for free on a desktop computer/laptop or purchased from the app store for £2.99 to play on a phone or tablet.

 Here are the Phase 3 graphemes.
 These are the letters and sounds that were taught in Reception.
 Children must now be confident in identifying these sounds in their reading, and select the correct sound in their writing to spell plausibly.

 We have now begun Phase 5, which are new ways of spelling sounds that the children already know.
 Children learn two new graphemes each week and practise these in their phonics lessons.
 Learning these new graphemes helps the children access more text and be more accurate in their spelling.
 Here's what we know so far...

 These are the Common Exception Words for Year One.
 Children must be able to read and spell these words by the end of the school year.
 They cannot sound them out, they just have to be remembered!

-History, Music & Art
+Geography, Music & Art